 Troubleshooting Blank Pages and Oops Error Message

-In this article we describe what to do when one of our modules displays blank pages or errors.
-Before contacting technical support, please read this article where we address the most common causes of "Oops" or empty pages.
+In this article we describe what to do when one of our modules gives you blank pages or errors.
+Before contacting technical support, please read this article in full as we are going to address the most common causes of "Oops" or empty pages.

 First thing first, we need to get error information.
 Submitting a ticket to report that you see the following message gives no useful information to assist you.

 WHMCS by default doesn't display details about errors.
-To get the actual error, we need to look at the two options in Setup > General Settings > Other that are self-explanatory.
+To get the actual error, we need to look at the the following two options in Setup > General Settings > Other.

-Keep in mind that you must be logged in as administrator to see it.
-For security reasons WHMCS blocks the view of this page to visitors and users.
+Keep in mind that you must be logged in as administrator to see the error (visitors and users have no permissions).

-If none of these options work for you, there's a third method.
-At the very end of your configuration.php (root directory of WHMCS) copy-paste the snippet provided below.
+If none of these options work for you, try this last method.
+At the very end of your configuration.php (root directory of WHMCS) copy-paste the following code and save.

 $display_errors = true;